The man behind The Grueling Truth - Where Legends Speak

 Wingate went 16-4 in the regular season and even registered a win by 100 points.
 Wingates best season came at a great time.
 The year 1913 was the first time that Indiana was going to have a wide-open state tournament.
-37 teams entered the tournament.
+Thirty-seven teams entered the tournament.
 Wingate was one of them.
-Reporters for the the Indianapolis papers didn’t even know where Wingate was located.
+Reporters for the Indianapolis papers didn’t even know where Wingate was located.

 The championship game was a classic David vs. Goliath match-up.
-Wingate’s opponent, South Bend, was favored by the crowd of close to 3,000.
+Wingate’s opponent, South Bend, was favored by a crowd of close to 3,000.
 Modest applause welcomed Wingate when they took the court.
-The game was was expected to be a blowout.
-Most figured that Little Wingate would be lucky to even be competitive against powerhouse South Bend.
+The game was expected to be a blowout.
+Most figured that Little Wingate would be lucky even to be competitive against powerhouse South Bend.
 The game was a slow-paced defensive battle.
-Wingate, again defying all the odds, clung to a 13-12 lead in the final minute.
+Again defying all the odds, Wingate clung to a 13-12 lead in the final minute.
 South Bend got fouled on their final position and made a free throw which sent the game to sudden-death overtime.
 Overtime back then was different than today.
 The first team to score two points in overtime was the winner.
 South Bend scored immediately with a free throw.
 The teams battled for the next eight minutes.
 Nobody could score.
 Then something miraculous happened.
 Wingate forward Forest Crane broke free from his defender and nailed the winning shot.
 Wingate had done it.

 A lot of people believe “Hoosier Hysteria” was born the day Wingate upset South Bend.
 I don’t know if that’s true.
 But I think it’s safe to say that Wingate played a large part in making the Indiana High School basketball tournament the biggest of its kind in this country.